 Communications Director

-Damien is an award-winning political strategist, ballot initiative expert and campaign veteran with decades of experience crafting message and strategy for successful statewide campaigns in Florida and across the nation.
-Damien is a sought-after media trainer and speaker having trained students, community activists, campaign workers and candidates from around the country.
-He is also an adjunct lecturer at the University of Florida.
-He appears frequently in leading newspapers and on television and radio advocating for progressive policy solutions and government accountability.
-Damien was born in Tallahassee where he still lives and can frequently be found bird watching in the Fred George Basin.
+Damien is an award-winning political strategist, ballot initiative expert and campaign veteran with decades of experience crafting message and strategy for successful statewide campaigns in Florida and across the country.
+Damien is a sought-after media trainer and speaker having trained students, advocates, campaign workers and candidates from around the country.
+He appears frequently in leading news outlets advocating for progressive policy solutions and government accountability.
+Damien is a Tallahassee native and enjoys daily walks with his dogs at the Fred George Basin Greenway and other great parks in the community.
+He spends his free time working on various music and literary projects.

 Jon Bleyer

 Jon has been active in social and political causes throughout his life.
 He first got involved with progressive politics while attending Tulane University and later honed his grassroots organizing skills by directing the California Public Interest Research Group (CalPIRG) San Diego campaign office.
 Since then Jon has served as a campaign strategist and earned media consultant for a broad range of successful progressive issue campaigns in Florida and around the country.
-A native Floridian, Jon is co-founder and Internet organizer for Wildwood Preservation Society.
-When not online, Jon is an avid collector of banjos and vintage art.
+A native Floridian, Jon is a co-founder of Wildwood Preservation Society, which was instrumental in establishing Leon County’s Fred George Basin Greenway.
+His many other pursuits include hiking, flying disc sports, researching Tallahassee’s music history, and collecting vintage art.

 Sarah Hoffman